Table of Contents

 This banjolele sounds great finger-picked or strumming full chords (It’s a common problem for banjoleles to sound a bit funky when strumming through chords).

-As an added bonus, this model can be modded to sound even louder by unscrewing the screws in the back a bit providing a small gap making a make-shift resonator.
+As an added bonus, this model can be modded to sound even louder by unscrewing the screws in the back a bit providing a small gap, and making a make-shift resonator.

 We have found this to be completely unnecessary though because this specific model is surprisingly loud just the way it comes.